 But if you take a step back for a moment, you’ll see that the very same things that are important in SEO, quite simply, are the same things that are important to your users.
 Rather than doing things for the sole purpose of making the search engines happy, shift your focus to the intended audience of your content.
 If you build out your content in a way that makes it interesting and easily accessible to your users, it will naturally result in your site being found in search results.

-Do things that make sense for users
+Do things that make sense for users, not just SEO

 Don’t get me wrong, I understand the importance of getting indexed in search engines, especially Google, but writing with the intent to rank high in search results really isn’t the right motivation.